EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 1. ***[Install and configure the CI system](#1-install-and-configure-the-ci-system)***
 2. ***[Run a "Hello, World" task](#2-run-a-hello-world-task)***
-3. *Trigger pipeline runs when external resources (such as git commits or uploads to a S3 bucket) change*
+3. *Trigger pipeline runs when external resources (such as Git commits or uploads to a S3 bucket) change*
 4. *Use inputs and outputs to tasks*
-5. *Write outputs externally (like making a git commit or pushing a file to S3)*
+5. *Write outputs externally (like making a Git commit or pushing a file to S3)*
 6. *Re-use pipeline configuration*
 7. *Use the CI system as a build monitor*